 For more information, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 By Dr. Alex Jimenez

-The information herein on "Chiropractic Care & Extension Related Low Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Care & Extension Related Low Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.